Midwinter Day in Antarctica - 21st June

 A biggie this for the people involved, though it seems to happen more on smaller stations than the larger ones.
-There is no-where to buy anything in Antarctica other than stuff like postcards, so starting some weeks earlier, everyone sets about making a midwinter present to be given in a sort of Secret Santa manner.
+There is no-where to buy anything in Antarctica other than stuff like postcards, so starting some weeks before, everyone sets about making a midwinter present to be given in a Secret-Santa manner.
 The gifts are usually ornamental Antarctic mementoes of some kind made from wood, metal and at my base at least, from the copious amounts of whalebone that were still to be found laying around from the days of the long abandoned shore based whaling station on the same site.
-These presents would be made in great secrecy because no-one knew who would get what, they were often made 2 or 3 times by people who did a lot of learning by making lots of early mistakes.
+These presents would be made in great secrecy because no-one knew who would get what.
+They were sometimes made 2 or 3 times by people who did a lot of learning by making lots of early mistakes.
 On Midwinters Day in a break between the many courses of the Midwinter meal, they are placed in a pile.
 The tradition is that the youngest member of the crew would get first choice (of a load of anonymous boxes), going through to the oldest winterer in turn.

 On Midwinter's Day at the South Pole Station, place settings are laid out for those who died in the course of their service as a memorial by those celebrating their Midwinter Meal.
 Photo: Ross Burgener / NSF

-This takes place at many bases such as McMurdo, Palmer (US) Scott (NZ) Mawson, Davis (AUS) and others, it sometimes also takes place at other times of the year too.
+This takes place at many bases such as McMurdo (US), Palmer (US), Scott (NZ), Mawson (AUS), Davis (AUS) and others, it sometimes also takes place at other times of the year too.
 Seems there's a lot of people who like to get naked and do the coldest thing possible.